 Bahamas 700 Islands

 Guests walked through the queue to a speed platform where they loaded into the ride vehicles.
-The ride started with visitors riding through a large globe to begin their journey.
+The trip started with visitors traveling through a giant globe to begin their journey.
 Images of birds flying were projected on the wall while the ride vehicles would tilt back.
 The birds were soon replaced by the image of Eastern’s new airplane, the E10-11 Tristar.
 The humming tune of If You Had Wings would slowly start in the background.

 Aztec Mexico / Mexico City:

 The vehicles slowly started to move up an incline.
-The journey started in Aztec Mexico where riders saw the great temples rise up in the distance.
+The journey began in Aztec Mexico where riders saw the magnificent temples rise in the distance.
 They witnessed cliff jumpers in Acapulco dive into the water.
 Mexico City was in the middle of a festival, complete with flower laden boats on Lake Xochilmilco.

 The Caribbean Port featured a cruise ship readying to depart port.
 There was also a lady trying to capture the moment with a proud fisherman’s daily catch.
 Local merchants hawked their wares in the marketplace.
 Divers looked for sunken treasure in the clear ocean water.
 The Caribbean beach had party-goers limbo’ing while a steel band played on.

 Puerto Rico / Traffic Scene (Bahamas) /Tropical Forest (Jamaica):

 The Portals of Castillo San Felipe del Morro framed the seas and featured a singing group.
 One of the most memorable scenes featured a Bahamian traffic officer.
 He found himself caught between the chaos of vehicles, pedestrians and a flock of unruly flamingos.
 Young vacationers enjoyed the day on the rocks of Dunn’s River Falls.